 Instructions

-- In a small bowl, mix the warm water, ⅓ cup sugar and yeast.
+- In a small bowl, mix 1 cup warm water, ⅓ cup sugar, and 1 ½ Tbsp active dry yeast.
 Let sit 10 minutes.
 The yeast will start to foam and bubble.
-If it doesn't the yeast is no good and you will need to start with a fresh batch..
+If it doesn't the yeast is no good and you will need to start a fresh batch.

-- In a large bowl, stir 1 cup of flour with the salt.
+- In a large separate bowl, stir 1 cup of flour with 1 tsp salt.

-- Use the small bowl to whisk together the warm milk, last 1/3 cup sugar, and vegetable oil.
-Stir the milk mixture into the large bowl with yeast mixture (you will now only have one main bowl with ingredients).
+- In a small bowl, whisk 1 cup warm milk, the remaining 1/3 cup sugar, and ¼ cup vegetable oil.
+Stir this milk mixture into the large bowl with the yeast & flour mixture. (you now have one main bowl with ingredients).

-- Stir in 2 more cups of flour and mix together.
-You can also use a hand mixer or stand mixer with dough hook for this step.
+- Mix in 2 cups of flour.
+You can use a hand mixer or stand mixer with a dough hook for this step.

-- Add 1 more cup to combine and mix in.
+- Add 1 cup of flour and mix.

-- Then add another ½ cup at a time until the dough no longer sticks to the bowl.
+- At this point, add 1/2 cup flour at a time until the dough no longer sticks to the bowl.

 - The dough shouldn't be too sticky and will be smooth and elastic.

 - Add the dough to a floured surface and knead for 5-8 minutes.
-Sprinkle on more flour if the dough feels too sticky.
-You can also mix dough at medium speed in a stand mixer.
+Sprinkle on more flour if the dough feels too sticky, alternatively, you can mix the dough at medium speed in a stand mixer.

 - Grease a large bowl with cooking spray.
 Roll the dough into a ball.
-Cover loosely with plastic wrap and place it in a warm dark area for 60-90 mins, until that dough has doubled in size.
+Cover loosely with plastic wrap and place it in a warm dark area preferably 75°F and 78°F (24°C and 25°C) for 60-90 mins, until that dough has doubled in size.

 - Once the dough has risen to twice its size, remove it to a floured surface, and knead for 3-5 minutes.

-- Grease each 9×5 loaf pan with cooking spray.
+- Grease two 9×5 loaf pans with cooking spray.

-- Next, divide the dough in half and form each one into a log shape to fit your loaf pans.
-Place each log shaped dough into the pan and cover loosely with plastic wrap.
+- Divide the dough in half and form each into a log shape to fit your loaf pans.
+Place each log-shaped dough into the pan and cover loosely with plastic wrap.

-- Let the dough rise again for 45-60 mins, until the dough is about 1" risen above the pan.
+- Let the dough rise for 45-60 mins until the dough is about 1" above the pan.

 - Preheat the oven to 350°F.

-- Bake loaves for 30-33 minutes or or until top turns golden brown and internal temp reaches 190F with thermometer.
+- Bake loaves for 30-33 minutes or until the top turns golden brown and the internal temp reaches 190F with a thermometer.
 You will also hear a hollow sound when bread is tapped on top with a butter knife.

 - Let sit in pan 10 minutes then transfer the loaves to a rack to cool completely.
 Brush the tops with melted butter.

-- Let cool 15 more minutes before slicing.
+- Let cool another 15 minutes before slicing.

 Nutrition